-No-one can fly in and out of the trees here without a safety briefing and a little practice.
+No-one can fly among the trees here without a little practice and a safety briefing.
 That needs to be made clear.
-But then you can let loose: hook up the carabiner, push yourself off and you'll be whizzing through the Palatinate Forest on a thick steel wire.
+But once that's done, you can let loose: hook up the carabiner, push yourself off and you'll be whizzing through the Palatinate Forest on a thick steel wire.

 Text: Sigrid Frank-Esslinger, photos: Martin Wagenhan

-Zip-lining is a leisure activity that is close to nature and based on the principle of sturdy metal lines being suspended between two points at different heights.
+Zip-lining is based on the principle of sturdy metal lines being suspended between two points at different heights.
 In the past, they were mainly used to transport people or heavy loads over rivers and ravines using rollers or carabiners.

 Since April 2016, you can now also whizz through the air between the treetops in the Palatinate Forest Nature Park.
 The Elmstein zipline park boasts a total of 18 different stages that lead from one wooden tree platform to the next, forming one continuous course.
 Using nothing but your own body weight, you can rush along the slanted line between the trunks and branches and over the glades.
 Jumping-off points into the depths are also included on four trees.